 If we want to achieve a complete turnover twice a day but want to run a 6, 8, or 10 hour cycle twice a day we can use the following calculations:

 The goal is to achieve the highest efficiency and the options are running a higher horsepower pump for shorter durations or a lower horsepower pump for longer duration.
 The advantage of running a low horsepower pump for longer periods is that your water chemistry is more balanced and you will create a more reliable and steady amount of chlorine from the salt cell.

-This is where a variable speed pool pump comes in handy because you can run the pump at a low speed and increase the speed when you require more chlorine output.
+This is where a variable speed pool pump comes in handy because you can run the pump at a low speed and increase the speed when you require more chlorine output or you need extra horsepower to operate a solar powered pool heater.
 You will not only notice substantial electrical savings but your pool will be healthier due to the constant circulation.

 Now that we have the minimum flow rate required to complete 2 turnovers a day we need to figure out the maximum flow rate.
 The maximum flow rate is limited by the length and diameter of the plumbing, pool equipment and additional features or accessories in your plumbing system.
 It is important not to exceed these limitations as it could cause damage to equipment, use excess electricity and pose a safety hazard.

 There are a couple determining factors that will depict the maximum flow rate for your pool system.
 All plumbing is rated for maximum flow rate and essentially is how much pressure it is willing to withstand.
 The plumbing in your pool system has the recommended maximum flow rates.

 If we assume there are 2 – 2” lines from the skimmer and drain it would allow a 146 GPM maximum flow rate.
 If we have also have a spa that runs on 1 – 2” line the maximum flow rate would be 73 GPM.
 We need to take the lower of the two rates so the maximum flow rate for this pool system is 73 GPM.